hanshengjiang/Reference_Effects/README.md

 - `MSOM_Data/`: MSOM-JD.com dataset

 ## Scripts and Modules
-Each python script in `scripts/` starting with `run_` is used for one run of a certain numerical experiment, while each python scipt ending with `_py` defines some functions to be imported by other files.
+Each python script in `scripts/` starting with `run_` is used for one run of a certain numerical experiment, while each python script ending with `_py` defines some functions to be imported by other files.

 Based on the purposes of all the scripts, we further categorize them into the following modules.